Classical Cepheids in the Galactic thin disk I. Abundance gradients via non-local thermodynamic equilibrium spectral analysis: Tables

 \section{Tables}

 Table \ref{spec_sample} lists the properties of the spectroscopic sample.
 Lines used for atmospheric parameters, iron and titanium abundance estimation are listed in Table \ref{linelist}, while those used for chemical abundances are highlighted in Table \ref{linelist_abu}.
-Table \ref{x_fe_reference_1} shows the chemical abundances of the 3 RGB stars of M67 and the Sun.
-Finally, table \ref{sensitivitytable} lists the values of $\mathrm{\Delta[X/H]}$ for each spectral line computed as the mean abundance variation over 10 spectra, in response to changes in the atmospheric parameters.
+Table \ref{x_fe_reference_1} shows the chemical abundances of the 3 giant stars of M67 and the Sun.
+Furthermore, Table \ref{sensitivitytable} lists the values of $\mathrm{\Delta[X/H]}$ for each spectral line computed as the mean abundance variation over 10 spectra, in response to changes in the atmospheric parameters.
+Finally, Table \ref{ccs_info} lists all the kinematic and chemical information for each Cepheid, with the flag "$\mathrm{newCC\_ flag}$" which determines whether the Cepheid has been added to the original \citetalias{da2023oxygen} sample, while the information and the results for each spectrum are highlighted in Table \ref{spectra_info}.